PhilippEngler/eufy-security-hm/README.md

 * RaspberryMatic running on RaspberryPi 3 or 4 based hardware (including RaspberryMatic running on CCU3): you can use the *arm64* instead of the *arm32* package
 * RaspberryMatic on OVA platforms: use the *amd64* package

-Theoretically, most of the eufy security devices should be compatible, but there might be issues with new devices.
-The following eufy security devices are known as compatible (please report other compatible devices):
+Most of the eufy security devices should be compatible, but there might be issues with recently released devices.
+The following eufy security devices are known as compatible:
 * HomeBase: HomeBase E (T8002), HomeBase 2 (T8010) and HomeBase 3 (T8030)
 * eufyCam: eufyCam E (T8112), eufyCam 2C (T8113), eufyCam 2 (T8114), eufyCam 2C Pro (T8142), eufyCam 2 Pro (T8140), eufyCam 3 (T8160) and eufyCam 3C (T8161)
 * IndoorCam: IndoorCam C24 (T8400) and IndoorCam P24 (T8410)
 * Doorbell: Video Doorbell 2K (T8210) and Video Doorbell Dual (T8213)
 * WallLightCam: Wall Light Cam S100 (T84A1)

+If you are using other devices, please send the files you can find on top of the settings page of the device to me, so that they can properly be integrated in one of the next releases.

 ## Installation
 To install this addon on your CCU follow these steps: